-Mr. Bonin noted the Unassigned Fund Balance as a Percentage of FY 2023 Expenditures was 8.12%
+Finance Director Matthew Bonin reviewed the attached Financial Reports, noting that the Unassigned Fund Balance as a Percentage of FY 2023 Expenditures was 8.12%

-Mr. Bonin stated based on his conversation with the Board of Education's new Business Manager Kenneth Knight, that he did not anticipate any more changes to the Education's Fiscal Year 2022/2023 Budget, which was when he ran the Board of Education's Munis Report.
+Mr. Bonin stated based on his conversation with the Board of Education's new Business Manager Kenneth Knight, that he did not anticipate any more changes to the Education's Fiscal Year 2022/2023 Budget, he ran the Board of Education's Munis Report.
 However, Mr. Bonin stated subsequent to running the Education's Budget Report he found that the Board of Education added a new budgetary line that was coded as a Balance Sheet Account and not an Expenditure Account in Munis, Therefore, he stated when he ran the Education Budget Report the new budgetary line, which had about \$41,000 in expenditures did not show up on the Report.
-He stated the Board of Education's Fiscal Year Surplus was actually \$258,780 - \$41,000 for a new budget surplus of \$217,780.
+He stated the Board of Education's Fiscal Year Surplus was \$217,780.

 Councilor Saums stated the Summary Sheet (noted above) that Mr. Bonin provided was very helpful, noting that the Munis Reports were challenging to understand.
-He stated the good news was that they would not have to use \$1 million from the Mil Rate Stabilization Fund to balance the Fiscal Year 2022/2023 Budget.
+He stated the good news was that they would not have to use \$1 million from the Mil

+Rate Stabilization Fund to balance the Fiscal Year 2022/2023 Budget.
 He stated the projected surplus for Fiscal Year 2022/2023 was \$370,00 and the Unassigned Fund Balance was 5,341,475 which would bring the Town's Fund Balance up to 8.12% of their Annual Expenditure Budget.
 He noted that per the "Fund Reserve Policy" that was adopted on May 23, 2018 that the town's goal was to bring their Unassigned Fund Balance up to 10%.
-He also stated the Board of Education's \$217,780 would be appropriated to the Board of Education's Capital Non-Recurring Account in accordance with the "Resolution Creating a Funding Mechanism for Making Annual Appropriations to a Capital Reserve Fund for the Board of Education" that was adopted on September 28,
+He also stated \$217,780 of the total surplus would be appropriated to the Board of Education's Capital Non-Recurring Account in accordance with the "Resolution Creating a Funding Mechanism for Making Annual Appropriations to a Capital Reserve Fund for the Board of Education" that was adopted on September 28, 1988.